Making a gift for Valentines takes time, which is not an easy thing to find these days but the effort says a lot about your feelings for them.

 - Then stir in another 1/4 of the cream into the ganache again stirring it vigorously until it is combined.

 - Repeat this process with the other 2 quarters of the cream to end up with a glossy ganache and allow to set in the fridge overnight.

-- Cut the licorice pieces in two and flatten each one into a ball and reserve.
+- Cut the liquorice pieces in two and flatten each one into a ball and reserve.

-- Scoop just enough of the set ganache up with a dessert spoon to cover one piece of licorice.
-Flatten the ganache enough to surround the licorice and cover.
+- Scoop just enough of the set ganache up with a dessert spoon to cover one piece of liquorice.
+Flatten the ganache enough to surround the liquorice and cover.